jenstornell/tiny-html-minifier/readme.md

 ## Pitfalls

-If you put html tags inside a script tag, it may not be minified correctly, because it's not aware of how things are nested.
+If you put html tags inside a script tag, it may not be minified correctly.
+That's because the minifier is not aware of where elements starts and ends.
+To get around it, move that kind of javascript code into an external javascript file.

 ## Requirements